31st Army (Soviet Union): 1941

-From 19 to 22 October, the army fought against a German group that had broken through into the Mednoye region.
-The army received the 113th and 252nd Rifle Divisions as reinforcements.
-On 22 October, the army was ordered to go on the offensive with the 29th and 30th Armies to liberate the city of Kalinin.
-While unable to retake the city, the offensive drew off a number of German forces from Moscow.
+Between 19 and 22 October, the army engaged German forces that had broken through into the Mednoye region.
+During this period, it was reinforced by the 113th and 252nd Rifle Divisions.
+On 22 October, the army was ordered to launch an offensive in cooperation with the 29th and 30th Armies to liberate the city of Kalinin.
+Although the operation did not succeed in recapturing the city, it diverted significant German forces away from Moscow.

 On 5 December, as part of the Moscow Strategic Offensive, the Kalinin Front began the Kalinin offensive.
 Overcoming stubborn resistance and repeated counterattacks, the 29th and 31st Armies had encircled the German forces occupying Kalinin by 15 December, and on 16 December, the 31st Army liberated the city.

 1942

 On 7 January 1942, troops of the 39th, 29th, 31st and 30th Armies reached the prepared defensive lines north of Rzhev near Lotoshino.

 From 8 January 8 to 20 April, the army participated in the Rzhev-Vyazma Strategic Offensive.
 On 20 April, the army moved into defensive positions east of Zubtsov.

 On 23 July, the army was assigned to the Western Front and took part in the Battle of Rzhev from 30 July to 23 August, liberating Zubstov on 23 August.

 From 25 November to 20 December, the army participated in Operation Mars.